ihmels/asmsimulator/README.md

-# Simple 8-bit Assembler Simulator
+# Simple 16-bit Assembler Simulator in JavaScript
 A simulator which provides a simplified assembler syntax (based on NASM) and is simulating a x86 like CPU.
-Click on “Instruction Set” inside the simulator to see an overview about the supported instructions.
+Click on “Help” inside the simulator to see an overview about the supported instructions.

 [Try it!][1]

 ## Features
-- 8-bit CPU
+- 16-bit CPU
 - 4 general purpose registers
-- 256 bytes of memory
+- 1024 bytes of memory
 - Console output

 ## How to build
 Make sure you have [Grunt][2] and [Bower][3] installed.
 Install dependencies by running `npm install`.
 This will also install Bower packages.
 Then run `grunt` to build the project.

-[1]: https://ihmels.github.io/asmsimulator/ "Simple 8-bit Assembler Simulator"
+[1]: https://ihmels.github.io/asmsimulator/ "Simple 16-bit Assembler Simulator in JavaScript"
 [2]: https://gruntjs.com/ "Grunt: The JavaScript Task Runner"
 [3]: https://bower.io/ "Bower — a package manager for the web"